-A great place to start your day in the Great Smoky Mountain National Park is at the Visitors Center.
-Here you can get a Great Smoky Mountains attractions map, ask the Park Rangers questions, and use the restroom.
+A great place to start your day in the Great Smoky Mountain National Park is the Visitors Center.
+Here you can get a Great Smoky Mountains attractions map, visit the gift shop, ask the Park Rangers questions, and use the restroom.

 Visitors Centers At Great Smoky Mountain NP

 We entered the park through the Gatlinburg, TN entrance, and our first stop was the Sugarlands Visitors Center.

 The Visitors Center was very busy, even for a weekday during the summer.